rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 }
 ~~~

-The "dev" task will start deno using the "run" action passing it the "watch" option running the file "main.ts".
 What does that do?
-The "watch" option will re-run the "main.ts" command if the file changes.
-That means when you save a change to "main.ts" in your editor deno reruns that file.
+The "dev" task will start deno using the "run" action passing it the "watch" option when running the file "main.ts".
+What does mean?
+The "watch" option will notice of the "main.ts" file changes on disk.
+It it changes it will re-run the "main.ts" program.
+Save a change to "main.ts" in your editor deno and automagically it runs "main.ts" again.
 The really helps when you are write web services, the service automatically restarts.

-Here's an example of running the "dev" task with `deno task dev`.
+Here's an example of the output of running the "dev" task with the command `deno task dev`.

 ~~~
 Task dev deno run --watch main.ts